-Our firm has an “A+” rating with the Better Business Bureau, Endorsed Local Provider by Dave Ramsey (2012-2019), and all cases are personally handled by the principle of the firm, Mike Habib (EA).
+Our firm has an “A+” rating with the Better Business Bureau, Endorsed Local Provider by Former Dave Ramsey ELP 2012-2019, and all cases are personally handled by the principle of the firm, Mike Habib (EA).
 To discuss your situation, please contact our tax firm for a free tax consultation at 877-788-2937.

 We provide professional IRS tax audit representation in all 50 states including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Guam, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.